 THE HEARING

-Before the hearing formally begins, the Hearing Officer will often ask if there are any "housekeeping" or anything that need to be discussed to make the hearing go more smoothly.
+Before the hearing formally begins, the Hearing Officer will often ask if there are any preliminary matters that need to be discussed to make the hearing go more smoothly.
 You should tell the Hearing Officer if any of your witnesses have scheduling limitations, if you have problems with your exhibits or the other party's exhibit packet, if you need to break at certain times for medical reasons, if anything has changed with respect to representation, or anything else that might affect the flow of the hearing.

 The purpose of the hearing is to gather evidence.
 The Hearing Officer's role is to manage the flow of the evidence and to ensure that each party can participate in the process.
 The Hearing Officer is aware of how difficult it is to advocate at a hearing without legal assistance.
 The Hearing Officer will help you present your case by reminding you of the schedule, rephrasing or reframing your questions to witnesses to ensure that the information is relevant and making sure that no one takes unfair advantage of you.
 The Hearing Officer is neutral at all times and cannot represent you or the Student or give any legal advice.